KunalAnand2907/Youtube_DataMining_Analysis-End-End-Data-Engineering-Data-Science-Project/README.md

 <b>1.
 Csv File - </b>Each region’s data is in a separate file.
 Data includes the video title, channel title, publish time, tags, views, likes and dislikes, description, and comment count. <br>
 <b>2.
 Json File -</b> Is in Key-Value format, where for each Region it has 30 nested K-V Pairs which include the id as a Primary Key and Channel_id & Category Name where the videos are categorized into different categories like Film & Animations, Sports, Science & Technology, Entertainment, Music & Many More etc.

-<li> Youtube Data Scrapped via Youtube Data API according to the search word entered by the user, for our case I have used as 'Data Science'
+<li> <b>Youtube Data Scrapped via Youtube Data API </b> according to the search word entered by the user, for our case I have used as 'Data Science'
 </ul>

 ### Demo app Link